 Unbelievably, the entire film was shot within studios in Los Angeles.
 However, instead of synthetic and hollow looking environments, we get immersive and dynamic landscapes, that give the revered CGI work in films such as Avatar and Life of Pi a run for their money.

 Along with the impressive technological achievements, brilliant voice casting breathes life into familiar characters.
 Ben Kingsley is a wise Bagheera, while Bill Murray brings his pitch-perfect comedy to the role of Baloo.
-Scarlett Johansson offers her seducing tone to voice Kaa and Christopher Walken is his trademark offbeat self as King Louie.
+Scarlett Johansson offers her seductive tone to Kaa and Christopher Walken is his trademark offbeat self as King Louie.

 Favreau’s version focuses on other aspects that were missing from Reitherman’s film, such as the “water truce” and is an overall darker affair, but remains fun in places with favourite songs such as The Bare Necessities and I Wanna Be Like You both included.

-The Jungle Book is a rare remake that serves a purpose, respecting the source material and featuring enough of what audiences responded to the first time around, but brings new elements to the table and offers a fresh, new tone.
+The Jungle Book is a rare remake that serves a purpose.
+Respecting the source material and featuring enough of what audiences responded to the first time around, but brings new elements to the table and offers a fresh, new tone.
 I may not be sold on Disney remaking all of my childhood favourites, but The Jungle Book is certainly a success story.